Guide

 How to build a primary school timetable, step by step.

-The order you make timetabling decisions in matters more than the tool you make them with.
-This guide walks through the sequence experienced timetablers use — and the traps that cause the mid-term rewrite.
+To build a primary school timetable, collect every staffing fact first, place planning time and specialist rotations before anything else, then check each teacher's week before staff see it.
+The order you make decisions in matters more than the tool you use.
+This guide walks through the order experienced timetablers follow, and the mistakes that cause a rebuild halfway through the term.

 Key takeaways

-- Collect every agreement in writing before you place a single session — the verbal ones are the ones that break the timetable in week three.
+- Collect every staffing agreement in writing before you place a single session.
+The verbal ones are the ones that break the timetable in week three.

-- Schedule the hardest constraints first: part-timers and job-shares, then planning-time coverage, then specialist rotations, then everything else.
+- Place the hardest constraints first: part-timers and job-shares, then planning time, then specialist rotations, then everything else.

-- A timetable that "looks done" is not done.
-Check planning-time delivery per teacher, duplicate room use, and meeting clashes before anyone else sees it.
+- A timetable that looks finished is not finished.
+Check planning time per teacher, room clashes and meeting clashes before anyone else sees it.

 Start with a staffing audit, not a grid

-Most failed timetables fail before the grid is opened.
-The cause is almost never the software — it is a missing fact about a person.
-A teacher who leaves at 2:30 on Thursdays for a standing medical appointment.
-A job-share pair who split the week Wednesday lunchtime, not end-of-day.
-A specialist who also carries a classroom role two days a week.
+Most timetables that fail do so before the grid is opened, and the cause is almost never the software.
+It is a missing fact about a person: a teacher who leaves at 2:30 on Thursdays for a standing appointment, a job-share pair who hand over at Wednesday lunchtime rather than at the end of the day, or a specialist who also teaches a classroom two days a week.

-Before you place anything, build a complete picture of your staff: employment fraction, days worked, fixed commitments, dual roles, and any negotiated arrangement — formal or informal.
-If it lives in someone's head or a hallway conversation, write it down now.
-Every one of these facts is a constraint your timetable must satisfy, and the ones you discover late are the ones that force a rebuild.
+Before you place anything, build a complete picture of your staff: employment fraction, days worked, fixed commitments, dual roles, and any negotiated arrangement, formal or informal.
+If a fact lives in someone's head or came from a hallway conversation, write it down now.
+Every one of these facts is a rule the timetable must follow, and the ones you discover late are the ones that force a rebuild.

 - Employment fraction and exact days for every part-timer